 The cost of applying for a visa can vary based on country, citizenship, and visa type.
 Please consult with the relevant consulate directly for up-to-date information on costs.

 Visa processing times vary greatly, so you should apply as early as possible.
-The GEO Mobility Team recommends beginning the visa process 8-12 weeks prior to your intended departure.
+GEO recommends beginning the visa process 8-12 weeks prior to your intended departure.
 Please note that this recommendation is fluid and that some visas may take longer than this time frame.

 Additionally, please check the application processing time frames on the appropriate consular website very carefully.
 Please note that any time frames indicated on consular websites are for reference only and are only from the point of submission (meaning it does not include the time taken to gather supporting documentation, book an appointment, or return your documents at the completion of processing).
 Processing time is at the sole discretion of the consulate.